 Answering in broken Spanish, he offered, “Si, Si, he is in room #13.
 He is Don Quixote Smith.
-He lives in the hotel a month.
+He lives in the hotel for a month.
 He is a businessman.”
 He held his hand out for a tip.
-I gave him an American dollar, and he continued smiling, “He go show tonight.
+I gave him an American dollar, and he continued smiling, “He goes to the show tonight.
 I help – no?”

 I handed the Haitian another dollar and told him, “Find out all you can about him and tell me later.
 OK?”